MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-keareapcsdisabled.md

 A thread running at IRQL = PASSIVE_LEVEL can use <b>KeAreApcsDisabled</b> to determine if normal kernel APCs are disabled.
 A thread that is inside a critical region has both user APCs and normal kernel APCs disabled, but not special kernel APCs.
-A thread that is inside a guarded region has all APCs disabled, including special kernel APCs.